 A traditional tzatziki is yogurt based.
 But it turns out you can achieve the same zing of flavor in your paleo tzatziki by using mayonnaise and a couple key spices, like dill and garlic.

-Pour this sauce over your Greek Chicken Burgers (AIP) and wrap it all in a lettuce leaf for a delicious bite.
+Pour this sauce over your Greek Chicken Burgers (AIP diet friendly!) and wrap it all in a lettuce leaf for a delicious bite.

 - 1 large english cucumber

 - 1/2 tsp. coarse sea salt, plus more to taste

 - 2 eggs, at room temperature